Nima-Khodabandelou/Notes/notes.md

 	      operator overloading
 	      call by ref
 	      structures and unions
+      Java is neutral w.r.t to O.S. architecture (32/64 bit)
 ##
 - Path and Classpath

        PATH: An environment variable used by the O.S. to locate the executables

-       Classpath: Java specific used to locate class files/dir./ ZIP/JAR/...
+       Classpath: Java specific used to locate class files/dir./ZIP/JAR/...
 ##
 - Source files

-      Each Java file -> multiple classes -> only one public

-      Source file name -> same as class name
+      Each Java file -> multiple classes -> only one public Source file name -> same as class name
 ##
-- O.S.
-Architecture

-      Java is neutral w.r.t to O.S. architecture (32/64 bit)
-##
 - Interpreter/Compiler

       Just-in-time (JIT): To improve performance by compiling parts of bytecode having similar functionality -> reducing compilation time

       Compiler: transforms instruction set of JVM to instruction set of specific CPU (Java code to Bytecode)

-      Classloader: Part of JRE for loading class files Built-in classloaders
+      Classloader: Part of JRE for loading class files.
+Built-in classloaders:
 		Bootstrap

-		  First classloader in native code (e.g. c++)

-		  loads Java SE core libs and class files

-		  various implementations for various platforms
+		  First classloader in native code (e.g. c++) loads Java SE core libs and class files various implementations for various platforms
 		Extension
 		  Child of Bootstrap
 		  Loads core extension classes to be available to all apps running on each platform.
 		System/app: Loads files in classpath
 ##
 - package

-      group of similar classes/
+      is a group of similar classes/sub-packages
-      s/sub-packages

-      no name clash
+      for no name clash

-      easier access control.
+      for easier access control.

-      hidden classes
+      for hidden classes

-      easier to locate related classes
+      for easier locating the related classes
 ##
 - method

       exposes obj behavior
       must have a return type
       is invoked explicitly

-      is not provided by the compiler in any case.

-      method name may or may not be same as class name
+      is not provided by the compiler in any case. method name may or may not be same as class name
 ##
 - Final keyword

       final class cannot be subclassed.
       final method cannot be overridden.

-      create and document class carefully or declare it final for safety reasons.

-      final class: can’t be improvede or fixed -> lose extensibility

-      make called methods of class final.
-Otherwise, overriding can affect callers

-      make constructor called methods final
+      create and document class carefully or declare it final for safety reasons. final class: can’t be improvede or fixed -> lose extensibility make called methods of class final.
+Otherwise, overriding can affect callers make constructor called methods final

-      can extend class with all methods final

-      can’t reassign final ref variable But obj it refers to is mutable
+      can extend class with all methods final can’t reassign final ref variable But obj it refers to is mutable
       ex:
 	      final Cat cat = new Cat();
 	      cat.setWeight(5) -> valid

-      class constants: uppercaseو final, underscored:
+      class constants: uppercaseو final, underscored.

-         static final int MAX_WIDTH = 999;

-      static final fileds: init upon declaration in static init block

-      instance final fields: init upon declaration in instance initializer block in constructor

-      final argument can’t be changed inside method
+      static final fileds: init upon declaration in static init block instance final fields: init upon declaration in instance initializer block in constructor final argument can’t be changed inside method
       constructor and interface can never be final
  ##
 - Immutability

-      create immut. obj -> not allowed to change/update content -> If try to change and alteration successfully done -> create new obj

-      immut. obj -> state doesn’t change after init
+      create immut. obj -> not allowed to change/update content -> If try to change and alteration successfully done ->  create new obj immut. obj -> state doesn’t change after init for caching

-      benefits:

-		for caching

-		inherently thread-safe
+      immut obj is inherently thread-safe

-      create immut class:
+      To create immut class:
 		Declare class as final
 		all fields private
 		No setter
 		all mutable fields final

-		Init all fields using constructor performing deep copy

-		return copy of obj by cloning rather than returning actual obj ref

-		deep copy -> getter function returns clone of original obj -> HashMap values don't change
+		Init all fields using constructor performing deep copy return copy of obj by cloning rather than returning actual obj ref deep copy -> getter function returns clone of original obj -> HashMap values don't change
 ##
 - static

-      static methods/variables -> shared among all objs of class
+      static methods/variables -> shared among all objs of class static vars

-      static vars

-	  stored in class area, no need to create obj to access

-	  get memory once in class area at time of class loading

-	  maker program memory efficient
+	  stored in class area, no need to create obj to access get memory once in class area at time of class loading maker program memory efficient
 	  belong to class rather than obj
       static methods
 	  can't use non-static data member
 	  can't call non-static method directly
 	  can't be overriden
       Static block
 	  to init static data members
 	  execute before main method at time of class loading
 ##
 - Type promotion in Java

       Byte -> Short (2 byte) -> Int (4 byte) -> Long (8 byte) -> Float (4 byte) -> Double (8 byte)
       Char (2 byte) -> Int
 ##
 - this and super

-      non-static -> cannot be used in static context

-      Can't use both in constructor
+      non-static -> cannot be used in static context Can't use both in constructor
       must be first statement in constructor
       this:

-       possible but not good to refer static members <--> it is unnecessary to access static variables through objs

-       to perform constructor chaining within same class
+        possible but not good to refer static members <--> it is unnecessary to access static variables through objs to perform constructor chaining within same class

-       to pass as arg in method -> used in event handling

-       to pass as arg in constructor call -> for one obj in multiple classes
+       to pass as arg in method -> used in event handling to pass as arg in constructor call -> for one obj in multiple classes
        to distinguish local/instance vars
        to invoke method of current class -> If don't use 'this', compiler automatically adds

-       advantages of passing this into method instead of current class obj

-         this is final -> cannot be assigned to any new value whereas current class obj might not be final

-         this can be used in synchronized block

-       is final ref in Java
+       advantages of passing this into method instead of current class obj this is final -> cannot be assigned to any new value whereas current class obj might not be final this can be used in synchronized block is final ref in Java
       super:

-        to refer to immediate parent class obj/instance var

-        to invoke immediate parent class method/constructor
+        to refer to immediate parent class obj/instance var to invoke immediate parent class method/constructor

-        instance of sub creates -> instance of parent creates implicitly referred by super

-        for init super vars within sub constructor

-        for constructor chaining
+        instance of sub creates -> instance of parent creates implicitly referred by super for init super vars within sub constructor for constructor chaining
         Called implicitly by class constructor if not provided
         To differentiate between local/instance vars in class constructor
 ##
 - main method

-      is static -> Because obj not required to call static method

-      non-static main method -> JVM creates obj first then calls main() -> extra memory allocation
+      is static -> Because obj not required to call static method non-static main method -> JVM creates obj first then calls main() -> extra memory allocation
 ##
 - abstract

       method -> if be static -> becomes part of the class -> can directly call it which is unnecessary.
       class -> can declare static vars/methods
 ##
 - copy values of one obj into another

       By constructor
       By assigning values of one obj into another
       By clone() method of Obj class
 ##
 - obj cloning <--> shallow copy

       create exact copy of obj -> clone() -> java.lang.Cloneable

-      syntax -> protected obj clone() throws CloneNotSupportedException

-      clone() saves extra processing compared to new keyword
+      syntax -> protected obj clone() throws CloneNotSupportedException clone() saves extra processing compared to new keyword

-      Advantage
+      Advantages:

-		no need to write lengthy and repetitive codes

-		easiest -> define parent class, implement Cloneable

-		fastest way to copy array
+		no need to write lengthy and repetitive codes easiest -> define parent class, implement Cloneable fastest way to copy array

-      Disadvantage
+      Disadvantages:
 		hange lots of syntaxes
 		implement cloneable interface having no methods

-		clone() is protected -> have to provide our own clone() and indirectly call obj.clone()

-		no constructor invoke -> no control over obj construction

-		clone() in child -> all supers should define clone() or inherit it

-		only shallow copying -> need to override for deep copying
+		clone() is protected -> have to provide our own clone() and indirectly call obj.clone() no constructor invoke -> no control over obj construction clone() in child -> all supers should define clone() or inherit it only shallow copying -> need to override for deep copying
 ##
 - Aggregation (has-a)

       relationship between two classes -> aggregate class contains a ref to class it owns
 ##
 - composition

       When obj contains other obj, if contained obj cannot exist without existence of container obj

       particular case of aggregation representing stronger relationship between two objs